 An alumna of Hillsdale College, Jill Harrington has worked at Boston's Bain & Company and Bain Capital, where she served as Mitt Romney’s administrative assistant.
 A native Clevelander, she returned to Northeast Ohio to make her mark at Edgepark Surgical.
 She launched their human resources department, expanded their marketing efforts, and spearheaded the company’s charitable giving program.

-Jill just finished her nine-year term on University Hospitals Rainbow Babies & Children’s Foundation Board.
+Jill has long been a community supporter and spent nine years on University Hospitals Rainbow Babies & Children’s Foundation Board.
 She chaired their annual Ride the Rainbow event in 2016 and chaired the Sponsorship Committee for numerous years.
 During her term, Jill served as the hospital's VP of Development, Secretary of the Executive Team and chaired Rainbow’s Annual Golf Classic.